—SCHOOL IMPROVEMENT

 When you're ready to build all of this together — at city scale — that's a City Hub.

 School Improvement structures integrated with all five professional learning cohorts, sustained inside a consortium of schools doing the work together.
 Headwaters OKC is our first.
-It is a work in progress.
+Headwaters ATX will be our second.
+Each is a work in progress.
 Early work is already producing results.

 KIPP FOUNDATION